Autenti Platform Terms & Conditions

 Article 12.
 Consumer right to withdraw from the Agreement

-- An entity acting as a consumer that has concluded a distance agreement with the Administrator, has the right to withdraw from the agreement without providing any reason within 14 days from the date of conclusion of the agreement.
+- An entity acting on the rights of a consumer that has concluded a distance agreement with the Administrator, has the right to withdraw from the agreement without providing any reason within 14 days from the date of conclusion of the agreement.

-- The right to withdraw from a distance agreement does not apply if the Administrator has fully performed the service with the express consent of a person acting as a consumer, and – in relation to agreements for the supply of digital content that is not recorded on a tangible medium – if the provision of service commenced with the express consent of that person, in particular:
+- The right to withdraw from a distance agreement does not apply if the Administrator has fully performed the service with the express consent of a person acting on the rights of a consumer and – in relation to agreements for the supply of digital content that is not recorded on a tangible medium – if the provision of service commenced with the express consent of that person, in particular:

-- If persons acting as the consumers use additional services available on the Autenti Platform against payment, the commencement of the service provision is the activation of additional services against payment in the manner specified for the given service.
+- If persons acting on the rights of a consumer use additional services available on the Autenti Platform against payment, the commencement of the service provision is the activation of additional services against payment in the manner specified for the given service.